Heaters Heaters — Can Pool Heaters Catch Fire? Safety & Prevention Guide

 If You Suspect a Gas Leak

-- Call your gas company immediately; only attempt to turn off the gas supply at the meter or tank if you are trained to do so and it can be done safely
+3. From a safe location, call your gas company and fire department; only attempt to shut off the gas at the meter or tank if you are trained to do so and it can be done safely

 If You Notice Electrical Issues